 When is the Right Time to Use Renderings for an Interior Design Project?

 The world of interior designing is more about pictures and colors than anything else.
 Using 3D rendering can dramatically increase the suitability of interior design, especially in the market.
-As an interior designer, you can use 3D rendering to pitch the project to the clients and sell an idea to the client.
+As an interior designer, you can use 3D rendering to pitch the project to the clients and sell an idea to the client, therefore it boosts your competitive advantage.

-And since timing is very important for interior design projects, this infographic is showing five major struggles that designers fight all withing tight timings of the projects.
+And since timing is very important for interior design projects, this infographic is showing five major struggles that designers fight all within tight timings of the projects.

 4.Can be used to pitch a Project